 Capital sources that finance the multifamily housing market include Fannie Mae and Freddie Mac (GSEs), life insurance companies, commercial banks, commercial mortgage-backed securities (CMBS) issuers, REITs, pension funds, the Federal Housing Administration's (FHA) multifamily programs and others.
 While all sources play an integral role in supporting the multifamily market, each has its own focus, strength, and limitations.
-Importantly, when most private capital sources exited the multifamily finance market during the recent economic downturn, the GSEs and FHA, with their government backing, continued to provide liquidity during this period of unprecedented market disruption.
+Importantly, when many private capital sources exited the multifamily finance market during the recent economic downturn, the GSEs and FHA, with their government backing, continued to provide liquidity during this period of unprecedented market disruption.

 Recognizing the unique attributes of the multifamily market, MBA recommends that policy makers pursue the following principles in shaping the government's role in the multifamily housing finance system as it relates to the future of the GSEs.

+Our nation's multifamily housing finance system should rely on private capital.
 Private capital should be the primary source of financing for multifamily rental housing.
 The range of lending institutions that have supported multifamily finance are portfolio lenders and CMBS issuers, the GSEs' multifamily programs that require loss sharing with originators and with investors, and the capitalization of the GSEs themselves.
 Government policies should maintain this reliance on private capital going forward.

+Past experience shows that the federal government is the only entity that can ensure the availability of liquidity in all market cycles.
 The recent credit crunch and recession demonstrated that only the federal government can ensure liquidity through all market cycles.
 As demonstrated by the conservatorship of Fannie Mae and Freddie Mac, the federal government will fill this role when necessary.
 Government policies should anticipate and prepare for this role.

+The government should ensure liquidity for multifamily mortgages through a carefully crafted guarantee on multifamily mortgage-backed securities.
 The federal government should provide a catastrophic backstop guarantee on mortgage-backed securities.
 The catastrophic backstop role would be similar to that of the U.S. government in a number of sectors and markets, including federal deposit insurance in the banking system.
 This government backstop should be available at the mortgage-backed securities level (rather than at the level of the issuer, as it is today with the GSEs) at all times to ensure liquidity in the multifamily finance market.

+Taxpayers and the mortgage finance system itself should be protected through a strong regulatory framework and multiple layers of private capital.
 To protect taxpayers and the system itself, the government-guarantee-related market should be subject to strong and independent regulatory oversight and risk-based capital requirements.
 Taxpayers also should be protected through multiple layers of private capital, including the equity in the multifamily property itself and the entity-level capital of the security-issuing entity and any risk sharing it may undertake.
 A federal risk insurance fund should also be established and capitalized by risk-based premiums paid by participating firms.
 Only when all layers of capital are exhausted would a draw on the U.S. Treasury be authorized.

+Policy makers should protect and preserve existing resources, as well as support greater transparency, during the transition to an overhauled housing finance system.
 Given the significant role of the GSEs in the multifamily market, their infrastructures, capacities and resources should be carefully managed to avoid disrupting capital flows, as well as to ensure an orderly transition to a new housing finance system.
 Additionally, prudent management of existing multifamily mortgage portfolios is important due to its quality and positive cash flow.
 In particular, FHFA should refrain from sudden or blunt actions that could disrupt capital flow and jeopardize strength of the GSEs' platforms in multifamily finance.